Newman railway station: Nireaha Tramway

 Permission was first sought in 1893 to construct the line, and was intended to resolve the problems caused by transporting timber using carts on the roads.
-Price was fortunate in that an economic depression had caused work on the government Wellington – Woodville railway to stall at Eketahuna, leading to the availability of a pool of skilled labour.
+Price was fortunate in that an economic depression had caused work on the government Wellington – Woodville railway to stall at Eketāhuna, leading to the availability of a pool of skilled labour.
 These men were employed by Price to construct and run his tramway.
 The 11 km line started at the Albion Mill and passed by the township of Nireaha before terminating at a sawmill Price had established there on the eastern bank of the Mangatainoka River.
 This mill was destroyed by fire shortly after commencing operation and was not replaced.

 Motive power was initially provided by horses, but later a unique Aveling and Porter steam locomotive was employed.
 The locomotive was a wood-burner, and was imported from England by Price who had it assembled at Newman.
 It started service on 2 July 1896, and was driven by a local settler.
 Following the closure of the mill, the locomotive was relocated to Petone and later sold to mill operators in the King Country where it ended its working life in the 1920s.

 By 1900 most of the native timber in the area had been milled, causing Price to close his mill and relocate his plant to Dannevirke.
 Other millers in Nireaha continued to use the tramway, employing horses for motive power, and Eastern Nireaha children also used the line as a walking track to get to school in Newman.